microsoft/yardl/docs/docs.md

 }
 ```

-The `length` field is only present if it is specified in the Yardl definition.
+The `length` field is only present if it is given in the Yardl definition.

 ### Arrays